 Having traffic for the sake of having traffic is great if that’s your prerogative.
 But if you want your website to make you money, then we need to rethink your marketing strategy.
 Or, in most cases, at least have one.

+A solid website analysis can save you a sizeable chunk of ad spend.
 You need to be able to harvest the clicks into leads and start meaningful conversations that feel human.
 There are two types of metrics you should look at when analyzing your traffic conversions:

 1. Visitor to lead conversion rate